 Date of Meeting

-Name of Claimant :
+Name of Claimant : Name of Claimant :

 Address

 Post Code

-uld be made paya able if different from abo ve
+ıld be made paya able if different from abo ve

 Payee

 Address

 Post Code

-Post Code

-be made on the date of the sustainable transport, p Your expenses will be paid as soon as possible after you submit this form.
-Payment cannot be made on the date of the Partnership meeting.
+sustainable transport, p be made on the date of the Partnership meeting.
 In support of SESTRAN's commitment to sustainable transport, please consider where practicable, travel by foot, bicycle or public transport in preference to travel by car.
 Thank you.

-DETAILS OF E EXPENSES INCURRED
+DETAILS OF EXPENSES INCURRED

 PUBLIC TRANSPORT £

-Bus, Rail etc.

-CAR MILEAGE Number of £
+Bus, Rail etc. CAR MILEAGE Number of T £

-(45p per mile) miles claimed
+(45p per mile) miles claimed 2

-ACCOMMODATION / SUBSISTENCE £
+ACCOMMODATION / miles ciamilea £

+SUBSISTENCE ~

-OTHER - PARKING £
+OTHER - PARKING CHARGES, ETC. £

-CHARGES, ETC. ~

 Amount payable £

 RECEIPTS MUST BE ATTACHED FOR ALL EXPENSES OTHER THAN CAR MILEAGE

 est rate available, includi .
 APEX, Supersavers, Sav

-I declare that I have incur rred the above exp penses attending this SES TRAN meeting
+I declare that I have incurred the above expenses attending this SESTRAN meeting

 Signature of claimant Date Date

 For Office Use Only